5 Blogging Mistakes To Avoid

 Suggestion: If you don’t already, get to know your reader’s pains and struggles and determine how your product is a solution to their pain.

-Then, focus you’re blog post on addressing the pain, agitating it so the reader realizes how important it is for them to fix it.
+Then, focus you’re blog post on addressing and agitating the pain, so the reader realizes just how important it is to fix the pain.

-The explain how your product or service will be the “pain pill” for their pain.
+Finally, explain how your product or service will be the “pain pill” for their pain, and then provide a strong Call to Action to lead them to the next step.

 3.)
 Published Content Is Forgotten About